Bulls beat Rockets 125-120; Oladipo solid in Houston debut

 Oladipo nailed a 3 to cut it to 114-111 with 1:50 remaining.
 LaVine answered with a finger roll layup for Chicago.

-Wood then made a pair of free throws for Houston with just over a minute remaining.
-But Markkanen hit a 3 from the wing to make it 119-113 with 46.9 seconds left.
+Wood made a pair of free throws for Houston with just over a minute remaining.
+But Markkanen hit a 3 from the wing off a feed from LaVine after a driving Coby White passed out to the perimeter, making it 119-113 with 46.9 seconds left.

+“I think we’re just taking good shots, moving the ball really well,” LaVine said.
+“Guys are stepping up and hitting shots.
+I think we have the right personnel for it this year, as well.”

 TIP-INS